caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 # less /etc/group
 ```

 You may notice that the `sudo` group, in CentOS, is called `wheel`, and in order to add a user to it you must use the command `gpasswd -a <user> wheel`.
 To remove them we use the `-r` flag instead of `-a`.
-To move the previously created user I made on installation with my intra login, I used:
+To move the previously created user made on installation with the intra login, I used:

 ```sh
 # gpasswd -a cado-car wheel